 Do I Need to Participate in SOAP?

 You may choose not to participate in SOAP.
-Some students choose to refocus their efforts into improving their application for next year’s Match or even the year after.
+Some students choose to refocus their efforts on improving their application for next year’s Match or even the year after.

 Completing more research is possible, but you’re on a tight schedule.
 You’ll need to reapply using ERAS in September, which doesn’t give you much time to complete notable research that same year.
-However, it is possible, and some people choose to take two years for research in order to make significant improvements to their residency application.
+However, it is possible, and some people choose to spend two years on research to make significant improvements to their residency application.

 If you had the misfortune of not matching into a residency program this year, it is of the utmost importance that you reassess your application for weak areas so that you can make drastic improvements for next year.